 6. They are buying time.

 This takes us back to the first point.
-Opinions and surveys vary, but something like 75% of people who accept a counter offer end up leaving anyway within 18 months (Why?
-Because the counter offer did not address the deep seated reasons for your original resignation).
+Opinions and surveys vary, but something like 75% of people who accept a counteroffer ends up leaving anyway within 18 months (Why?
+Because the counteroffer did not address the deep-seated reasons for your original resignation).
 Your Line Manager may know this; HR will almost certainly know this.
 Many counter offers are made in the full knowledge that you will leave in the near future, it simply buys your employers time to build a contingency plan for when that happens.